dogweather/forkful/content/en/fish-shell/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing to a text file in Fish Shell allows you to store data persistently, enabling easy data retrieval or manipulation by either the same Fish script or other programs.
-Programmers do this for logging, saving configuration settings, or exporting data for further processing.

 ## How to:
 To write to a text file in Fish, you can use the `echo` command combined with redirection operators.
 There aren't popular third-party libraries specifically for file writing in Fish, as the shell's built-in commands are straightforward and efficient for this purpose.

 ### Writing text to a new file or overwriting an existing file: